Trig M Track: The best beginner hike in Canterbury

 1251 meters | 370 m gain | 6.4 km return | 2.5 hours return (~1.5 hours up, 45 minutes down)

-Another track start is the Starvation Gully track.
-It’s about 4.5 km from where the Coach stream track starts off of SH73.
-There is a small layby lane on the left-hand side (if you’re coming from Christchurch/east side) and a sign at the track start with track details but nothing indicating ahead of time.
+The other way to get up to Trig M is from the more popular Starvation Gully track.
+The trailhead is about 4.5 km from where the Coach stream track starts off of SH73.
+There is a small layby lane on the left-hand side (if you’re coming from Christchurch/east side) and a sign at the track start with track details.
+There are no signs beforehand indicating the turn off.
 It shouldn’t be hard to spot but if you reach Lake Lyndon, you’ve gone too far.

 The Ascent